Ford Everest: Third generation (U704/UB; 2022)

 The third-generation Everest was revealed on 1 March 2022.
-It was developed under the U704 development code, and known as the UB series in Australia.
+It was developed by Ford Australia under the U704 development code, also known as the UB series.
 Sharing most of the front end components with the P703 Ranger, overall dimensions of the third-generation Everest remain mostly the same, with an additional 50 mm in wheel track and wheelbase.
 The changes was done to achieve a longer dash-to-axle ratio to accommodate the optional V6 engine and a slightly wider wheel track.